 Pollution changes during the February 2020 shutdown

 We find a very large and statistically significant decrease in NO2 pollution during February 2020 compared to what would otherwise have been expected (Figure 2, top row).
-Gray stippling in Figure 2 indicates that absolute differences exceed two root-mean-square (RMS) errors.
+Gray stippling in Figure 2 indicates that absolute differences do not exceed two root-mean-square (RMS) errors.
 We do not, however, see any similarly consistent results for the aerosol or cloud properties (Figure 2, middle and bottom rows).

 To look at the differences between the observed and estimated values in greater historical perspective, we average the observed and estimated ln(NO2) and AOD over eastern China and re values over the East China Sea (boxes in the rightmost row of Figure 2).
 Results are displayed in Figure 3, with the RMS error in this case calculated using the differences between the spatially-averaged observed and expected values from January 2005 to December 2019.
 Like the PMI indices, ln(NO2) shows a pronounced and unprecedented decline in February 2020 followed by a rapid recovery.
 In contrast, AOD and re values during 2020 are not perceptibly distinct from the 2005-2019 record.